acwen11/RITIGM/README.md

+The code in this repository is heavily derived from: https://github.com/leowerneck/Tabulated_EOS_IllinoisGRMHD

 # Tabulated Equation of State Support

 In this repository we will be giving `IllinoisGRMHD` tabulated equation of state (TEOS) support.
 Our numerical experiments indicate that to achieve the best results with the conservative-to-primitive (con2prim) routine we are using, we should also evolve the entropy $S$ along with the other GRMHD quantities.